 - 1 large green bell pepper, core and seeds removed, diced

-- 2 jalapeno peppers, core and seeds removed, small dice
+- 2 jalapeno peppers, minced, add seeds to taste

 - 1 cup cilantro, chopped, plus more for garnish